- Taking out a commerical car loan is one option for businesses looking to purchase a new vehicle

 However, for the most part, it will generally look something like this:

-Every bank and non-bank lender will do things slightly differently.
-One might offer notable sign up rewards, fewer fees, or better interest rates than another – potentially saving a borrower thousands over the life of their loan.
-Not to mention, some lenders might accept businesses of smaller stature than others, while others might not offer finance to small businesses all together.
+Identify a preferred lender: Every bank and non-bank lender will do things slightly differently.
+One might offer notable sign up rewards, lower or fewer fees, or better interest rates than another – potentially saving a borrower thousands over the life of their loan.
+Some lenders may also accommodate businesses of smaller stature than others, while others might not offer finance to small businesses all together.

-Before applying for a commercial car loan, be sure to gather any information you might need to provide your lender.
+Apply: Before applying for a commercial car loan, be sure to gather any information you might need to provide your lender.
+These might include:

 Step 5.
 Tax implications of commercial car loans

-Commercial car loans, ergo chattel mortgages, can offer some businesses notable rewards come tax time.
+Commercial car loans, in the form of chattel mortgages, can offer eligible businesses some notable tax benefits.

-However, when it comes to taxation, a business or sole trader would be best to seek out independent professional advice.
+When it comes to taxation, a business or sole trader is advised to seek out independent professional advice.
+It also pays to be clear on what the tax implications will be before you go ahead with your purchase.

 Step 6.
 Commercial car loan coming to an end

-There’s a lot to take in when it comes to securing the right commercial car loan, but once the right finance product has been found and signed onto, there’s likely little to do but make repayments.
+There’s much to consider when it comes to securing the appropriate commercial car loan but once the product is in place, there’s likely little to do but make repayments.
 That is, until its expiry nears.

-What will come next will depend on what kind of commercial car loan a business or sole trader decided to take out.
-For instance, a basic business loan might see a borrower simply make their final payment and go on their merry way.
+What comes next will depend on what kind of commercial car loan a business or sole trader has decided to take out.
+For example, a basic business loan might see a borrower simply make their final payment and go on their merry way.

-Those with a balloon payment, however, will probably need to rake together funds to pay up when their loan goes ‘pop’.
+On the other hand, those with a balloon payment may need to rake together some funds to pay up when their loan ends.

-Meanwhile, if a business or sole trader settled on a lease agreement of some sort, rather than a commercial car loan, they might need to return to their creditor to hand back the keys, choose a new set of wheels, or pay to take ownership of the ones they’re currently driving.
+However, if a business or sole trader settled on a lease agreement, rather than a commercial car loan, they may need to return to their creditor to hand back the keys, choose an updated vehicle, or pay to take ownership of the one they’re currently driving.

 Sale and lease back

-Leaseback agreements can be an easy way to free up liquidity and remove a depreciating asset off a business’ balance sheet.
+Leaseback agreements can be an easy way to free up liquidity and remove a depreciating asset from a business’s balance sheet.
 But they’re not right for every business.